Lotame/docs/lightning-tag/detailed-reference.md

 ## Javascript Setup

-Setup of the Lotame Lightning Tag javascript on your website involves Passing a input object to a function which loads the window namespace on your page which is where the javascript tag loads itself into an executes.
-The basic setup looks like the below:
+Setup of the Lotame Lightning Tag javascript on your website is minimal in its most basic setup as shown below:

 ```javascript
 <script>